measurement-kit/measurement-kit/doc/api/nettests/base_test.md

 this test.

 The `add_input_filepath` adds one file path to the input paths list, which by default is empty.
-Tests that require input would fail if no input file path is specified, while tests that do not require input will ignore input if it is provided by the caller.
+Tests that require input will fail if no input file path is specified, while tests that do not require input will ignore input if it is provided by the caller.
 If an input file path cannot be openned or read, measurement-kit will emit a warning message, but the test will not fail.
-If an input file path contains the string "${cc}" this is replaced with the current country code in lower case (that is, if you are in Italy &mdash; country code `IT` &mdash; the string "${cc}" is replaced with `it`).
+If an input file path contains the string "${probe_cc}" this is replaced with the two letter country code of the network the user is running the test from in lower case (that is, if you are in Italy &mdash; country code `IT` &mdash; the string "${probe_cc}" is replaced with `it`).

 The `set_input_filepath` method clears previously set input file paths and then sets the path provided as argument as the unique input file path.